tasmota/docs/docs/I2S-Audio_ESP32.md

 The "weird ones" a very likely data structures from the I2S audio framework of the ESP-IDF.
 Numeric values for these properties are integer representations of `enums` in many cases.
 This allows for a very flexible audio setup to support a wide range of hardware combinations with one firmware image.

-Changing values are done by passing a JSON with the new key-value-pair.
+Changing values is done by passing a JSON with the new key-value-pair.

 Examples: